 The simulation is based on the performance of the task that focuses on spatial orientation.
 A patient may have no consciousness that something is wrong.
 But this is not the end, only the first tests to check the patient’s health status.
 Disorientation puts him only in a state of suspicion.
 Now, the second element of simulation – bio-sensor, designed for this particular app. is to test the level of protein in the patient.

 “If we can show that behavior is changing, along with the Neuropathology, then we can be quite positive that someone has Alzheimer’s disease,” says researcher Jesslyn Janssen.

 With the help of VR, medical imaging has reached a new level of reality.
 We can look at the kidneys, intestines, or heart on each side; divide them into pieces, and look inside.
 In this case, too, it is not about replacing proven tools.
-With the additional capability we are abel to see (literally) the problematic sites or organs in the body.
+With the additional capability, we are able to see (literally) the problematic sites or organs in the body.

 An important aspect discussed during the imaging element is training.
 This is definitely a better alternative for young doctors who gain the qualifications and skills differently than work on the corpse.

-Lately, we have heard about the use of VR during the brain surgery.
-Why doctors decided to choose this solution?
+Lately, we have heard about the use of VR during brain surgery.
+Why did doctors decide to choose this solution?
 A team of researchers from the French University of Angers performed a complex surgery to remove a brain tumor, while there was a serious threat of losing sight of the patient.